Alert

 Pre-accident complex shift cycles

-When a worker's pre-accident job involved a complex shift cycle, it is important to accurately calculate the shift cycle to ensure their post-accident earnings information is correct.
+When a worker's pre-accident job involved a complex shift cycle, calculate the average weekly hours worked to provide in the referral (target hours field).

-Total hours per shift cycle x 365 / total days on-off in shift cycle = Annual hours
+Total hours per shift cycle x 365 divided by the total days on and off in shift cycle = Annual hours

-Annual hours x 7 days per week / 365 = Average hours per week
+Annual hours x 7 days per week divided by 365 = Average hours per week

 Example: